Overview by Simon Hartley, Cloudfy Head of Product.

 If you are changing the ecommerce platform for your business, then a Cloud-based solution will allow you easily implement and use the latest new technologies.
 They are also scalable, flexing when you’re busy and capable of growing with your business, so you don’t have to pay for capacity you don’t need.

 Because Magento is open source there’s a whole community of developers creating new and interesting additions to its core functionality.
-New features, optimised web design, and improved usability have all helped businesses to stand out in a competitive marketplace.
+New features, optimized web design, and improved usability have all helped businesses to stand out in a competitive marketplace.

 However, extensions for Magento 1 won’t be covered by future fixes and patches.
 If you want to continue using them, you will need to have the expertise yourself or work with a third party who is willing to maintain solutions for a platform that will soon become obsolete.